soroswap/core/README.md

+# Branch to see if the Ottersec advise is OK

 # Soroswap core Smart Contracts.

 Make sure to compile contracts in the right order: token, pair, factory, library, router.
 If you just do `cd contracts && make build`, this will be done in the correct order ;)